 Holidays can bring out unusual feelings.
 Hopeful, nostalgic, inspired, and joyful, yet also crazed, anxious, melancholy, or even hostile.
-I hope whatever you’re feeling today, eight days before Christmas, you are able to sit down with paper and pen (or computer and keyboard) and write down your feelings.
+I hope whatever you’re feeling today, just days before Christmas, you are able to sit down with paper and pen (or computer and keyboard) and write down your feelings.
 Write without guilt.
 If you are an artist— sketch, paint, create.
 Use this stirring opportunity as a ticket to express.

 Memories, Aspirations, Realities